 Fisher offers a generous program of scholarships designed to recognize and reward you for the special talents you bring to campus.

 First Generation Scholarship

 The First Generation Scholarship provides financial and academic assistance to students with a high degree of motivation and academic potential whose parents did not graduate from college.
-Recipients receive yearly awards of one-half the total cost of tuition and room and board.
+Recipients receive yearly awards of one-half the total cost of tuition, and room and board for resident students.

 Fisher has helped students meet the financial challenges of affording a quality education for more than 70 years.

 The Fisher Urban Scholar Award, which pledges $40,000 per student over the course of four years, is available to any high school student who resides in the City of Rochester and enrolls at Fisher as a first-year student.
 The award may be combined with any other scholarships for which a student qualifies.

 All out-of-state students, as well as students from Nassau and Suffolk counties, will automatically receive a Flower City Award of $5,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

 The provides students with the opportunity to expand their thinking and personal limits through the study and exchange of ideas with other scholars.
 Honors students receive a $8,000 scholarship over four years ($2,000/year).

 Students with a parent, grandparent, or sibling who is currently enrolled full-time, or who is a graduate of Fisher, will automatically receive a Legacy Award of $1,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.